 - joint community activities.

-Thanks to our ongoing partnership with the Western Bulldogs Football Club, all VU staff and students can claim an exclusive free membership to the 2015 AFL Premiership Season.
+Thanks to our ongoing partnership with the Western Bulldogs, all VU staff and students can claim an exclusive free Western Bulldogs membership each AFL Premiership Season.

 On this page